eli200601/AutomationChallenge/README.md

 - Precondition: You need MySQL server installed and running with user root:root
 - DB must have 'book_list' database
-- 'book_list' database must have books table
+- 'book_list' database must have 'books' table

 ----------------------------------------------------------------------------------
 to run via container: